skript023/Tower-of-Fantasy/README.md

 # Tower of Fantasy Internal
-A trainer menu base Tower of Fantasy.
+A cheat menu base Tower of Fantasy.
 Strictly for educational purposes.

 ## Features